Skip to main content

 • wash your hands before preparing a picnic and, if possible, before eating it

-• pack drinks in one cool box and perishable foods in another - if using freezer packs (frozen drinks work well for this purpose), distribute them throughout the box, not all at the bottom
+• place cold food in a cool box with ice or frozen gel packs - if using freezer packs (or frozen drinks also work well for this purpose), distribute them throughout the box not all at the bottom

 • keep your cool box closed – once at the picnic site, limit the number of times the cool box is opened as much as you can (this helps to keep the contents cold for longer)